WonkySpecs/mars-rover/README.md

  - Robots can't collide (they're fine to occupy the same space).
  - In the first example, one robot ends up with x = 4 on a grid of width 4, despite the grid being 0 based.
 I assumed this was a mistake in the brief, this implementation instead has the robot become lost with x = 3 for it's final position.

+## Extensions I didn't get to

+ - A test suite - I only used the examples from the brief and some adhoc examples with manual testing.
+ - Fixing types - the usage of Union types in `robot` doesn't actually work for static type checking; I was trying them out for the first time and hoped they'd work like union types from typescript.
+Using type hints was still handy for autocomplete suggestions, but I'd need to fix them to get their full utility.
+ - Better error reporting on invalid inputs - it'd be useful to point out exactly where the input was invalid, and do it for _all_ lines in the file rather than just the first error.
+This would make the parsing logic quite a bit more complicated, however.